jhersh/CloudCore/README.md

 - Categories on `CKDatabase`, `CKRecord`, `CKQuery`, and other CloudKit objects to assist with querying, serializing and deserializing, and fetching and saving records
 - An adapter object, `CCOCloudCore`, that aims to provide two-way synchronization between your Core Data records locally and your CloudKit records remotely.

-CloudCore is a [Jonathan Hersh](https://github.com/jhersh) production.

-## License
+(A work in progress)

-SPLCloudKitWidget is available under the MIT license.
-See the LICENSE file for more info.
+CloudCore is a [Jonathan Hersh](https://github.com/jhersh) production and is available under the MIT license.
+See the `LICENSE` file for more info.